-Between weather protection and breathability, softshells strive to cover a lot of bases in a single layer — from technical weather-proof layers for winter alpine conditions to active softshells for summer or alpine climbing to casual jackets to keep warm in the city.
-To make sure that we put each of these jackets to the test, we traipsed around the Colorado Rockies and the Utah desert to engage in a wide array of activities in all manner of conditions.
+Between weather protection, breathability, and mobility — softshells strive to cover a lot of bases in a single layer.
+This includes everything from technical highly weather-resistant layers for winter alpine conditions, to active softshells for summer or alpine rock climbing, and casual jackets to keep warm in the city.
+To make sure we put each of these jackets to the test, we ambled around the Colorado Rockies and the Utah desert to engage in a wide array of activities in all manner of conditions.
 From winter multi-pitch climbing and ice climbing in the Rockies to early spring crack climbing and long hikes in the desert.
 We inspected every feature and tested their efficacy.
 We got rowdy and sweaty in each of the jackets to test their breathability and mobility.
 We even wore them in the shower.
 We did all this to make sure you know what you're getting into before you pull the trigger on a new softshell.

 We endured brutal winds, hammering rain, cold temps, and sweltering heat in these jackets to test their weather resistance.
 We wore these jackets on blustery ice climbs, cold and windy multi-pitches, shady desert crag days, sunny hikes in the early spring, and single-digit bike commutes.
 We tried to be as varied as possible, both with setting and temperature, to push each jacket's limit and to test how well they resisted wind, rain, snow, and how well they handled in both cold and hot temps.